ChanthMiao/ghc-wiki-mirror/Errors-as-(structured)-values.md

   precise semantic of the diagnostic, or even trying to reconstruct the original "provenance" (was this a warning now turned into an error?
 If yes, when?);

-* We render back the messages into an `SDoc` via the `RenderableMessage` type class.
+* We render back the messages into an `SDoc` via the `RenderableDiagnostic` type class.
 We use `renderDiagnostic` to turn the structured message into something that can be printed on screen by GHC when it needs to report facts about the compiled program (errors, warnings etc);